lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 }
 ```

-You could get fancy and iterate over the `form` using `Object.keys` or `Object.entries` if you were building a more generic form validation library; in this case we aren't, so I am keeping it as simple as possible.
+You could get fancy and iterate over the `form` using `Object.keys` or `Object.entries` if you were building a more generic form validation library.
+This would be a more general solution.
+In this case I am keeping it as simple as possible.

 The last test we need to complete the business logic is `patientForm`.
-This function takes an object with the `PatientFormState` shape we defined earlier and returns the validation result of each field.
+This function takes an object with the `PatientFormState` interface we defined earlier.
+It returns the validation result of each field.

 We will want to have a quite a few tests here, to make sure we don't miss anything.
 The cases I can think of are:

 1. Happy path: all inputs are valid
 2. Patient name is null